What To Put In A Wildfire “Go Bag”

 • A plan for making long-distance phone calls, especially for children, to stay connected during emergencies.

-• Pack Go Bags And Disaster Kits — Pack the essentials, such as food, water, flashlights, batteries, first aid and hygiene kits, medicines, and other essential items.
-Make sure that each member of the family has a go bag in case of a disaster.
-Other items you may include in your disaster kit are portable fire extinguishers, trash bags, blankets, and more.
+• Pack Go Bags and Disaster Kits — Pack the essentials, including food, water, flashlights, batteries, first aid and hygiene kits, medicines, and other necessary items.
+Additionally, each family member has a go bag in case of an emergency or disaster.
+Other items you may want to include in your disaster kit are portable fire extinguishers, trash bags, blankets, and additional essentials.

-• Prepare Your Home — Ensure that your go bags are easily accessible.
+• Prepare Your Home — Keep your go bags in an easily accessible location.
 Clear flammable materials from your property and maintain defensible space around your home.

-• Prepare A Checklist — To ensure that you don’t forget anything, print an evacuation checklist.
+• Prepare a Checklist — To help you stay organized, print an evacuation checklist.
 Include the following:

 • Essential items and important documents to pack.

-• Tasks to complete before leaving, such as securing pets, preparing your vehicle, and checking your go bags.
+• Tasks to complete before leaving include preparing your pets, checking your vehicle, and packing your go-bags.

 If time permits, take photos or videos of your home and belongings.
 This documentation will support insurance claims if your property gets damaged.